Vietnam.vn - Nền tảng quảng bá Việt Nam

 Fake police call to scam, meet real police - 1

-Cao Bang Provincial Police determined that their scamming methods were very sophisticated.
+Cao Bang Provincial Police said that their scamming methods were very sophisticated.
 When making Zalo video calls, these subjects used the faces of other people in police uniforms, sitting in a room designed exactly like a police office and had name tags, badges, etc.

 When the victim says he or she is not involved or is not the criminal in question, the scammers will ask for information to verify or say that the victim's personal information may be exploited, asking the victim to follow instructions.